kubesphere/helm-charts/src/main/gitlab/doc/advanced/geo/index.md

 - Enough resources to support a base-line installation of these charts.
 - Access to persistent storage:
-  - MinIO not required if using [external object storage][ext-object]
+  - MinIO not required if using [external object storage](../external-object-storage/index.md)
-  - Gitaly not required if using [external Gitaly][ext-gitaly]
+  - Gitaly not required if using [external Gitaly](../external-gitaly/index.md)
-  - Redis not required if using [external Redis][ext-redis]
+  - Redis not required if using [external Redis](../external-redis/index.md)

-[ext-object]: ../external-object-storage/index.md
-[ext-gitaly]: ../external-gitaly/index.md
-[ext-redis]: ../external-redis/index.md

 ## Collect information